How do I create flared stairs and stairs with curved treads?

 Flared stairs grow wider near one end, typically sweeping outward at the bottom.
 Stairs can also be flared at the top or on both ends.

 To create flared/curved stairs

-- Select Build> Stairs> Straight Stairs from the menu, then click and drag to draw a staircase.
+Select Build> Stairs> Draw Stairs from the menu, then click and drag to draw a staircase.

-- The triangular Rotate handle lets you change the direction of the stairs.
+The triangular Rotate handle lets you change the direction.